konmik/Phlux/README.md

 Overall, I feel that the library has a great potential.
 It is clearly better than MVP/C libraries.
 The library can potentially fit very well into MVVM but I do not care about data binding much).

+Currently I'm the library for one of my home projects.

 ### TODO

 - In some cases we need to call background and UI tasks in a long sequence.